Description of Tule

 "League of Nations".
 There are 60 to 65 space blinds available that

-are issued by random drawing each morning 2 hours before shoot time.
+are issued by random drawing each morning a half hour after posted let in time.
 You must

 League of Nations